Zombabiez/contract/README.md

-# Smart Contracts for giveNZtake
+# Smart Contracts for Zombabiez_Staking

 Smart Contracts for new token, shareORsteal game, vibers.